 Miti is an architectural and design professional and educator with experience in architectural practices, as a 3D digital modeler, and as a consultant for private clients.
-As owner of ArchistDesign Studio, Aiello has been responsible for projects ranging from residential remodels, permitting, urban infill projects, pro-bono work and architectural photography.
+As the owner of ArchistDesign Studio, Aiello has been responsible for projects ranging from residential remodels, permitting, urban infill projects, pro-bono work, and architectural photography.
 She was awarded the San Diego AIA Associate Award in 2006.

 She is a visual artist and a published poet and her passions are the written word, art-making and world travel.